Ordering a DNA test

 Paying for DNA tests

-Animal DNA Diagnostics Ltd runs a secure online payment service facilitated by SagePay.
+Animal DNA Diagnostics Ltd runs a secure online payment service facilitated by Stripe.
 Alternatively a cheque can be sent by post (see Ordering a DNA test).
-We can also accept UK or international bank transfers (please contact us for details), and card payments over the phone.
+We can also accept UK or international bank transfers (please see Payment Options page for details), PayPal payments and card payments over the phone.

 Breed Society discounts